Transfers to and from MARIBOR - SLOVENIA

 The city hosts the University of Maribor, established in 1975, and many other schools.
 It is also home to the oldest grapevine in the world, called Stara trta, which is more than 400 years old.

 Every January, the skiing centre of Mariborsko Pohorje, situated on the outskirts of the city on the slopes of the Pohorje mountain range, hosts women's slalom and giant slalom races for the Alpine Skiing World Cup known as Zlata lisica (The Golden Fox).
 Every June, the two-week Festival Lent (named after the waterfront district called Lent) is held, with hundreds of musical, theatrical and other events.

 Maribor has many touristic places and attractions, such as many interesting events:

 Lent Festival - major festival event held for approximately two weeks at the end of June.
 Every year the festival attracts theatre, opera, ballet performers, classical, modern, and jazz musicians and dancers from all over the world as well as visitors.
 There are also mimes, magicians, and acrobats performing during the festival.

 House of the oldest grapevine in the world (Hiša stare trte) - in Maribor is also the world's oldest living grapevine, which was (in 2004) signed in book of Guinness World Records.
 The grapevine is about 440 years old.

-Maribor Synagogue (Sinagoga Maribor) - built in 14th century, it is the second oldest in Europe.
+Maribor Synagogue (Sinagoga Maribor) - built in 14th century is the second oldest in Europe.
 Today, it serves as a centre for cultural activities and it offers visitors various events including exhibitions, concerts, literary evenings and round tables.
 The Synagogue is located in the square Jewish square (Židovski trg) in the former Jewish quarter.